TDarkShadow/iheartnewvegas/newvegassharp.md

 [**Weapon Binding Ritual No Message or Screenspace Effect**](https://www.nexusmods.com/newvegas/mods/73013)
 Makes the Weapon Binding Ritual visually consistent with other chems and buff items, and much less annoying as a result.
+- Install this mod if you don't plan to use **JSawyer Ultimate**.
+Otherwise, we will install a JSawyer Ultimate-compatible plugin in the **Overhauls** section.

 # GAMEPLAY